stephanepericat/toptal-webaudio-demo/README.md

 ##Compatibility##

-Google Chrome 39+ with experimental JavaScript flag enabled.
+Google Chrome 39+ with #enable-web-midi flag enabled.

 ##How To Use##